Public Blog API

 You can render it directly with set:html (Astro), dangerouslySetInnerHTML (React/Next.js), or | safe (Hugo).
 Apply your own CSS to match your site's design.

 The Public Blog API is designed for build-time fetching, not real-time client requests.
-A typical static site build makes 1-3 requests total.
-Avoid calling the API from client-side browser code — use it at build time only.
+A typical static site build makes a handful of requests (a list or sitemap call, plus one per post).
+Fetch the content during your build, generate static pages, and serve those — don't call the API from client-side browser code on every page view.

-All errors return a JSON object with a detail field:
+All errors return a JSON object with a detail field describing what went wrong:

 {